lgw2/lgw2.github.io/_teaching/csci132-fall-2022/projects/project4.md

 ## Go beyond
 * Implement `equals()` methods and `clone()` methods for your data structures.
 * What is the runtime of the `validate()` method of your `CallStackValidator`?
+* Implement a queue using an array instead of a linked list.